“Nonviolent communication is an awareness discipline masquerading as a communication process.”

 Handy Handouts:

-Radical Compassion‘s Pathways to Liberation Self-Assessment – Matrix
+Self-Assessment – Matrix [PDF]

 Read the writer/writing that introduced me to NVC: